ponylang/ponyc/INSTALL.md

 - Pop!_OS 20.04, 22.04
 - Ubuntu 20.04, 22.04

+### Supported Alpine versions

+Starting with Pony version 0.56.0, only Alpine 3.17 and later are supported.
+Pomyup will happily 0.56.0 on Alpine 3.16, but you won't be able to link programs.
+By the same token, installing version of Pony prior to 0.56.0 on Alpine 3.17 will also fail to link.

 ### Manually selecting your Linux platform

 To manually set your platform if ponyup is unable to identify it: